Distinguishing types of correlated errors in superconducting qubits: Response of gap-engineered devices

 All the data described so far were taken with device $\mathrm{d_1}$.
 Two additional devices, which were engineered to be less sensitive to radiation-induced correlated qubit errors, were also tested in DR1.
 The filter score versus decay lifetime for device $\mathrm{d_2}$ and device $\mathrm{d_3}$ are shown in Fig.~\ref{fig:filter_vs_decay}(C) and (D), respectively.
 It is immediately clear that neither radiation-induced or PT-induced events are visible.
 The small number of slightly larger events seen in device $\mathrm{d_3}$ (D) compared to device $\mathrm{d_2}$ (C) were predominantly due to $T_1$ drops that only affected a single qubit at a time.

+The data in Fig.~\ref{fig:filter_vs_decay}(C) and (D) were taken in the same DR cool down as the data in Fig.~\ref{fig:filter_vs_decay}(A), although the devices were not measured simultaneously.
+Although the variability of the PT-induced errors, as discussed in Section~\ref{sec:distinguishing}, cannot be ruled out as the reason for the lack of PT-induced errors in devices $\mathrm{d_2}$ and $\mathrm{d_3}$, the lack of these errors in the same cool down in the same DR suggests that the gap-engineered devices are protected against these error bursts.

-The absence of PT-induced events in the gap-engineered devices suggests a QP-mediated mechanism.
-If PT-induced vibrations generate phonons in the device large enough to break Cooper pairs and increase the QP density near the JJ, then gap engineering would prevent most QPs from tunneling across it, thus mitigating PT-induced errors.
+If the gap-engineered devices are protected against PT-induced errors, this would suggest a QP-mediated mechanism.
+If PT-induced vibrations generate phonons in the device energetic enough to break Cooper pairs and increase the QP density near the JJ, then gap engineering would prevent most QPs from tunneling across it, thus mitigating PT-induced errors.
+Phonons with sufficient energy for pair-breaking could be generated through the flexing of wire bonds~\cite{yelton-h65v-ttbw}, or mechanical impacts between the chip and copper housing.
 If the errors were induced by electronic noise from the PT or triboelectric effects in the cables, for example, it is unlikely that they would be mitigated by gap engineering.

 Although the lack of the PT-induced relaxation errors in the gap-engineered devices is very promising, recent work \cite{kurilovichCorrelatedErrorBursts2025, pinckney2026characterizationradiationinducederrorssuperconducting, nhoRecoveryDynamicsGapengineered2025} has suggested that subtler impacts of radiation can persist, even in the presence of gap engineering.
 Although gap engineering prevents most relaxation errors like the ones measured in this paper, correlated phase errors can still occur from QPs present in the JJ leads \cite{kurilovichCorrelatedErrorBursts2025}.
 It is possible that this effect would also occur for PT-induced errors if they are also mediated by QPs.
 If we operated an accelerometer in coincidence with the gap-engineered devices, we could time align many PT impulses and average the qubit data to detect small effects, similar to the analysis in Ref.~\onlinecite{pinckney2026characterizationradiationinducederrorssuperconducting}.
 This study is left for future work.